MJR009/BP_Jabukod/README.md

 `./jabukod [-a] [-c] [-d] [-D] [-g] [-h] [-o path_to_binary] [-O selected_obfuscations] path_to_program`

-<b>Command line arguments</b> can be used generally with extra non option arguments ignored.
+<b>Command line arguments</b> can be used generally, with extra non-option arguments ignored.
 `[]` mark voluntary arguments.
-Semantics of each of the argument above are:
+The semantics of each of the arguments above are:

 - `-a` - only execute source program <b>a</b>nalysis, do not compile
 - `-c` - embed <b>c</b>lock cycle measurement with `rdtsc` into the generated binary